-In the event an inequity exists, the Director of Human Resources will have the discretion to approve salary adjustments up to mid-point of the salary range; salaries that require adjustment over mid-point of the salary range will require the City Manager's approval.
-An employee who believes a salary inequity exists in his/her division may request a review of the salary structure by the Director of Human Resources.
+In the event an inequity exists, the Chief People Officer will have the discretion to approve salary adjustments up to mid-point of the salary range; salaries that require adjustment over mid-point of the salary range will require the City Manager's approval.
+An employee who believes a salary inequity exists in his/her division may request a review of the salary structure by the Chief People Officer.